 NHTSA also announced the beginning of a formal legal process to prioritize replacement of faulty inflators.
 The agency is currently prioritizing recalls in states that experience high heat and humidity year-round.
 By 2019, nearly 70 million airbags will have been under recall, which is the largest auto safety recall in American history.

 Department of Justice

 The DOJ is responsible for enforcing law and administering justice, and it gets involved in a variety of cases as necessary.
 The DOJ started a criminal investigation into Takata in late 2014.

-Due to the failures of airbags made and distributed by Takata, a number of individuals have filed law suits against Takata.
+Individuals who have been seriously injured, or lost loved ones, as a result of faulty airbags have filed lawsuits against Takata.
 While the company has settled in several cases, many more are pending as of October 2016.

-To manage the load of lawsuits filed in federal courts, legal actions related to Takata airbags have been transferred to the U.S. District Court for Southern District of Florida for multidistrict litigation (MDL) hearings.
+To manage the load of lawsuits filed in federal courts, legal actions have been transferred to Florida for multidistrict litigation (MDL) hearings.
 Cases involving many plaintiffs with similar complaints are often transferred to a single district using an MDL to make the legal process more efficient.
-The justice assigned to the MDL, Judge Federico A. Moreno, has split the cases against Takata into two separate tracks: those looking for recovery of economic loss due to the airbag malfunctions (such as to cover car repairs in crashes and replacement of the airbags themselves), and those who are looking for remuneration due to personal injury – including death – as a result of airbag failures.
+The justice assigned to the MDL, Judge Federico A. Moreno, has split the cases against Takata into two separate tracks: those looking for recovery of economic loss due to the airbag malfunctions (such as to cover car repairs from crashes and replacement of the airbags themselves), and those who are looking for remuneration due to personal injury – including death – as a result of airbag failures.

-The MDL number for Takata airbag cases is MDL 2599.
+The MDL number for Takata cases is MDL 2599.